pic

 Array Comprehensions

-OhMyThreads also provides an alternative to tmap via array comprehensions.
-Unlike the standard implementation in Base, the version from OhMyThreads combines a multithreaded variant of collect with a generator.
-Similarly to tmap, specifying the output's element type is necessary to prevent performance losses.
+OhMyThreads provides an alternative to tmap that can be implemented via array comprehensions.
+Unlike the standard syntax of array comprehensions, the version from OhMyThreads combines a generator with a multithreaded variant of collect named tcollect .

 x = rand(1_000_000)